RETURN TO OWNERSHIP HOME HAZARDS PAGE

 Per the abstract and their NEJM article: A total of 743 firearm-related deaths occurred during this six-year period, 398 of which (54 percent) supposedly occurred in the residence where the firearm was kept.
 Only 2 of these 398 deaths (0.5 percent) involved an intruder (actually burglar) shot during attempted entry.
 The police and Dr. Reay were pretty certain that the purposeful killings of seven other persons (1.8 percent) were also self-defense (justifiable homicide), for a total of nine.

 There were 333 deaths called suicide, 12 that were called accidental deaths, the nine that were called (by the police and Dr. Reay) justifiable homicide, 41 that were called nonjustifiable homicide (again, by the police and Reay), and three that Dr. Reay could not decide whether they were suicide or accidental.
-For each of the nine cases of police-characterized self-defense homicide involving a firearm supposedly "kept in the home," there were 1.33-1.67 accidental deaths, 4.56 police-characterized "criminal" homicides, and 37.33 suicides "involving" (by?) firearms.
+Apparently, there were 11 for which characterization could not be determined (since the other numbers add up to 389, not 398.
+For each of the nine cases of police-characterized self-defense homicide involving a firearm supposedly "kept in the home," there were (on average) 1.33-1.67 accidental deaths, 4.56 police-characterized "criminal" homicides, and 37.33 suicides "involving" (by?) firearms.

-Other than the fact that the study turns out to be nearly worthless except as a vehicle for gun control advocates to make false claims, it appears from the abstract that there was little if anything wrong with the study itself.
-They didn't say how they determined the gun used in the killing was "kept" in the home, so it is not possible to evaluate how well they made this determination.
+Other than the fact that the study turns out to be nearly worthless except as a vehicle for gun control advocates to make false and misleading claims, it appears from the abstract that there was little if anything wrong with the study itself.
+They didn't say how they determined the gun used in the killing was "kept" in the home, so it is not possible to evaluate how well they made this determination or if they just made an unfounded assumption.
 But the misuse and mistatements of the findings is where gun control advocates, including Kellermann, have perpetrated a huge lie.

 The first thing that should be kept in mind is that the study started with a bunch of gun deaths in homes and, hence, households in which people were killed by someone using a gun.
 The fact that households where people are killed tend strongly to be nontypical (even aberrant, disfunctional) households, and their inhabitants tend to be abnormal and disfunctional in numerous ways, means that the results are not applicable to people or homes in general or to all households in which there are firearms.